CO-PRESIDENT WELFARE & CAMPAIGNS - Valeria Racu

 “The only way to survive is by taking care of one another” - Grace Lee Boggs

 Hi there!
-I’m Valeria, your Co-President Welfare & Campaigns, and I’m looking forward to working with you to create the university we aspire to be.
+I’m Valeria, I use she/her pronouns, I am your Co-President Welfare & Campaigns, and I’m looking forward to working with you to create the university we aspire to be.
 In a world like today’s, overwhelmingly on crisis at many different levels, it is essential to keep it radical by both raising our voices against injustices as well as by taking the time and space to stop, breathe and heal properly.
 Therefore, I am here to facilitate student-led campaigns as well as support you through your university journey, especially when you might need it more.

 Although diverse paths have got us here, the one thing we have in common are the lived experiences we all carry on our backs.
 They certainly are different (and that should always be recognised), but we are all part of powerful discriminatory structures that have impacted our lives in one way or another due to our own experiences of race, gender, class, (dis)ability, borders, etc. Let’s use those to create a strong community of solidarity and support and make the most of the enormous power and privilege we have for being students in a London university such as SOAS!